 Some earlier Supreme Court case materials may also be available at the Goodson Law Library in Landmark Briefs and Arguments of the Supreme Court of the United States: Constitutional Law (Level 3, shelved with the reporters).
 This set begins in 1792 and contains briefs from selected cases; however, it is highly selective in the cases it covers (usually 1-2 cases per Court term).

 For additional resources for Supreme Court briefs, consult the library's U.S. Supreme Court Research Guide.

 B. Fourth Circuit Court of Appeals

-Compiled records and briefs from the United States Court of Appeals from the Fourth Circuit (covering federal appeals from Maryland, North Carolina, South Carolina, Virginia, and West Virginia) are available in the Goodson Law Library Microforms Room (Level 1) from 1983-1998.
+Compiled records and briefs from the United States Court of Appeals from the Fourth Circuit (covering federal appeals from Maryland, North Carolina, South Carolina, Virginia, and West Virginia), dating from 1891-1976, are available in the Records & Briefs collection on Level 1.
+Later years are available in the Goodson Law Library Microforms Room (Level 1) from 1983-1998.
 These records are arranged by docket number.
 (A print index housed near the microfiche collection provides case names and docket numbers, but does not indicate which materials are provided for an individual case.)

 C. North Carolina State Courts